-The Northern Michigan University pre-medical/pre-dental program provides courses and training to aid students in successfully gaining entrance to medical and dental schools.
+The Northern Michigan University pre-medical/pre-physical therapy/pre-dental programs provide courses and training to aid students in successfully gaining entrance to medical and dental schools.
 The course work, as well as specialized training opportunities and volunteer work, allow students to gain valuable, medically related experience to prepare them for the rigors of medical or dental school with the goal of becoming highly qualified doctors or dentists.

 Employment opportunities for physicians and dentists are widespread.
 Current trends call for more family practice and fewer specialized physicians.
 Opportunities exist in private practice (especially in rural areas), group practice and hospital or clinical environments throughout the U.S. Many opportunities (paid and voluntary) exist throughout the world for physicians or dentists who have been trained in the United States.